-This fact sheet details the Home Office’s approach to immigration detention.
+This factsheet details the Home Office’s approach to immigration detention.
 It was updated on 5 November 2019.

-- When we do detain, in each case, we must have a realistic prospect of removal in a reasonable timescale.
+When we do detain, in each case, we must have a realistic prospect of removal within a reasonable timescale.
 Those detained can apply to the courts at any time for bail from detention.

 Decision making and appeals